mlb2251/stitch_bindings/docs/source/intro/tutorial.rst

     '(lam (- 5 (fn_0 (+ 2 1) $0)))'
 ]

-Note that ``res.json`` contains a huge amount of detail about the compression process, including statistics on how much compression is achieved, how many times each abstraction is used, what arguments are passed to the abstraction each time it is used, etc. Additional kwargs (:ref:`compress_kwargs`) can control the inclusion of extra information as well, for example if ``compress(rewritten_intermediates=True)`` is passed then the intermediate programs after each iteration of compression are included in the output.
+Note that ``res.json`` contains a huge amount of extra outputs and information, see :ref:`out-json` for details.
+This includes statistics on how much compression is achieved, how many times each abstraction is used, what arguments are passed to the abstraction each time it is used, etc. Additional kwargs can control the inclusion of extra information as well, for example if ``compress(rewritten_intermediates=True)`` is passed then the intermediate programs after each iteration of compression are included in the output.